duncanmazza/SoftSysLabMat/reports/report.md

 } matrix;
 ```

-We decided to use a 2D array (`float **data`) to store the matrix; this is as opposed to a 1D array (like what Python's Numpy uses) where two-dimensional coordinates need to be explicitly converted into a single index.
-Because our implementation is not parallelized, this is to the benefit of performance in functions like `matrix_add` where the second dimension of the array is iterated through by the inner `for` loop (i.e., the inner for loop exhibits spatial locality).
+This is as opposed to a 1D array (like what Python's Numpy uses) where two-dimensional coordinates need to be converted into a single index using explicit arithmetic operations.
+Because our implementation is not parallelized, this is to the benefit of performance in functions like `matrix_add` where the second dimension of the array is iterated through by the inner `for` loop (i.e., the inner for loop exhibits spatial locality):

 ```c
 // matrix.c